 |Excess green waste||Five green waste tip vouchers (100 kilograms each) come with your rates notice each year.
 If you need to, you can give your voucher to someone else to dispose of the waste for you.|

 |Large furniture and white goods||Kerbside collections for unwanted household goods are held every year.
 Check when your suburb is scheduled for its next collection.|

 |Household hazardous waste||You can take your household hazardous waste and chemicals to one of Council's four resource recovery centres on the household hazardous waste collection days.|

 |Hard fill or inert wastes||Queensland Recycling at Nudgee and Archerfield recycle unwanted hard fill such as soil, concrete, bricks and inert wastes such as glass or tin.
 Phone Queensland Recycling 13 61 35 for information.|

 |Large scale waste removal||

-Use a commercial waste removalists and skip hire companies – check the phone book or your local newspaper for contact details.
+Use commercial waste removalists and skip hire companies – use Google or your local newspaper for contact details.